 Back At Basecamp

 When your turn is over it’s time to hop off the cart and explore the yard, including a traditional indigenous tipi, and the most beautiful outhouse in all of Churchill (no, I haven’t toured them all but look at it, it’s as beautiful on the inside as it is on the outside!).
-This outhouse was a covid project with Dave and his grandkids, a unique way to teach traditional log building all while providing guests with a great place to take a pit stop before heading out on their dog carting adventure!
+This outhouse was a 2020 project with Dave and his grandkids, a unique way to teach traditional log building all while providing guests with a great place to take a pit stop before heading out on their dog carting adventure!

 What to Wear Dog Carting